sidthesloth92/three-finger-tap-js/README.md

 <script type="text/javascript" src="../dist/js/threeFingerTap.min.js"></script>

 ```
-3.Call the library using the init method and see the magic happen
+3. Call the library using the init method and see the magic happen.
 ```javascript
 threeFingerTap.init({
     name : 'three-finger-tap',